HN Mechanical Engineering Bundle (Pearson)

 Mechatronics is the combination of mechanical, electrical and computer/controlled engineering working together in automated systems and ‘smart’ product design.

-On successful completion of this unit, learners will be able to explain the basic mechatronic system components and functions, design a simple mechatronic system specification for a given application, use appropriate simulation and modelling software to examine its operation and function, and solve faults on mechatronic systems using a range of techniques and methods.
+On successful completion of this unit, students will be able to explain the basic mechatronic system components and functions, design a simple mechatronic system specification for a given application, use appropriate simulation and modelling software to examine its operation and function, and solve faults on mechatronic systems using a range of techniques and methods.

-By the end of this unit learners will be able to:
+By the end of this unit students will be able to:

 1. Explain the design and operational characteristics of a mechatronic system.